DC-RocketMan/Plinko-Balls/README.md

 Java implementation of Plinko Balls.

-Start the Main.java file and q to release the balls.
+Start the Main.java file and press q to release the balls.